Hungryfoxz/BadanBarman/readme.md

 > ##### badan@123

-After you are successfully logged in , Go to the users table and add New user and select the previledges.
+After you have successfully logged in , Go to the users table and add New user and select the previledges.
 Add new admin and password as your choice and give him the 'super-user' access and after the new 'super-user' is created remove the default superuser.